Megabyteceer/thing-editor/tips.md

  }

- add __EDITOR_isHiddenForChooser = true; for any object or field to make it invisible for data path chooser add __EDITOR_isGoodForChooser = true; for any object or field to make it higlighted in path chooser add __EDITOR_ChooserOrder = 20; to make field or objects priority in data pant chooser
+ add __EDITOR_isHiddenForChooser = true; for any object or field to make it invisible for data path chooser add __EDITOR_isHiddenForCallbackChooser = true; for any object or field to make it invisible for callback path chooser add __EDITOR_isGoodForChooser = true; for any object or field to make it higlighted in path chooser add __EDITOR_isGoodForCallbackChooser = true; for any object or field to make it higlighted in callback chooser add __EDITOR_ChooserOrder = 20; to make field or objects priority in data pant chooser

 ### onClick: